Caves de Rauzan Visit

 Serving Temperature: 16-18°C or 61 to 64°F

-Aging potential: Drink now or lay down for 10-20 more years.
+Aging potential: Drink now or in the next 10-20 years.

 Reviews: 92/100 Wine Enthusiast